 You’ll find a hundred uses for it.
 I promise.
 Lather it into wraps, sandwiches and falafels, or spoon it over roasted veggies, tofu, eggs, chicken or fish or use it as a marinade for grilled meats.Print

-Zhoug Recipe ( Zhug)
+Authentic Zhoug Recipe (Zhug)

-Zhoug Recipe – a flavorful Israeli Green Chili Sauce that gives meals a burst of flavor.
+Zhoug Recipe – a flavorful Middle Eastern Green Chili Sauce that gives meals a burst of flavor.
 Simple easy recipe that can be made in 5 minutes flat!
 This version is simple and easy without compromising flavor.
 Lather it over grilling meats, spoon it into falafels and wraps, liven up soups and stews or my favorite…make Zhoug Yogurt by stirring it into yogurt for a flavorful sauce.